Sienci-Labs/Resources/lmmk2/handbook/ytsb-lmk2-know-your-cnc.md

 ---
-title: Your MK2
+title: ytsb Your MK2
 menu_order: 1
-post_status: publish
+post_status: draft
 post_excerpt: A quick start and resource guide for your LongMill CNC machine.
 post_date: 2022-03-17 20:31:00
 taxonomy: